Flutterwave/Python-v2/README.md

 ### ```.cancel()```

-This allows a the user to terminate the use of a card with a given id permanently.
+This function allows you to permanently terminate the use of a card with a given ID.
 This cancellation results in the permanent deletion of the card.

-A sample Create call is:
+A sample call to cancel a card  is:

 ```py
 card_id = "660bae3b-333c-410f-b283-2d181587247f"